Skip to the main content

 Also Known As

-Health Advocate, Mental Health Patient Advocate
+Health Advocate, Health Navigator, Mental Health Patient Advocate, Patient Navigator

 Duties

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 The role of a patient advocate is to:

-• listen to patients’ needs, concerns, and complaints
+• Listen to patients’ needs, concerns, and complaints

-• discuss options for managing needs or resolving concerns
+• Discuss options for managing needs or resolving concerns

-• help patients get the care they need
+• Help patients get the care they need

-• offer guidance and advice to family and caregivers
+• Offer guidance and advice to family and caregivers

-• help patients file formal complaints (when necessary)
+• Help patients file formal complaints when necessary

-• help resolve issues between patients and health care workers (when required).
+• Help resolve issues between patients and health-care workers when required

-• provide advice to patients or help schedule appointments
+• Provide advice to patients or help schedule appointments

-• attend meetings or appointments with patients
+• Attend meetings or appointments with patients

-• provide relevant information or documents
+• Provide relevant information or documents

-• answer patients’ questions and advise them when they have to make decisions
+• Answer patients’ questions and advise them when they have to make decisions

-• offer guidance and advice to family and caregivers
+• Offer guidance and advice to family and caregivers

-• help patients choose and manage their health insurance
+• Help patients choose and manage their health insurance

-• educate patients and their families about their legal rights under the Health Information Act and the Mental Health Act
+• Educate patients and their families about their legal rights under the Health Information Act and the Mental Health Act

-• help patients deal with the Worker’s Compensation Board (WCB), disability filings or malpractice / medical error situations
+• Help patients deal with the Worker’s Compensation Board (WCB), disability filings, or malpractice / medical error situations

-• refer and support clients seeking resources for mental health, counselling or other psychological / psychiatric resources.
+• Refer and support clients seeking resources for mental health, counselling, or other psychological / psychiatric resources

 Patient advocates document and track patients’ progress through the above processes.
 They offer follow-up services based on these records.
 They may write reports or summaries based on what they do.
 Job descriptions vary since patient advocacy is an emerging field.